 As of the last day of each reporting period, we determine our number of DTC Active Customers by counting the number of individual customers who submitted orders through our DTC platform, and for whom an order has shipped, at least once during the preceding 364-day period.
 The change in active customers in a reporting period captures both the inflow of new customers as well as the outflow of customers who have not made a purchase in the last 364 days.
 We view the number of active customers as one of the key indicators of growth in our DTC channel.
-In the three and nine months ended September 30, 2024, DTC Active Customers declined primarily due to our lower advertising spend strategy, resulting in fewer new customers and therefore fewer overall orders.
+In the three months ended March 31, 2025, reduced DTC Active Customers is largely the result of lower advertising spend across 2024 and prior years, which in turn led to fewer new customer acquisitions in those years.